 All the eggy goodness of quiche without the pastry.
 Serve with bread or potatoes and a salad.
 You could use chopped pepper instead of tomatoes if you prefer, and remove the ham for a vegetarian option.
 When fresh tomatoes/peppers are out of season, use sun-dried tomatoes or frozen sliced peppers instead.

-Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons and cups; chop using bridge/claw technique; use a box grater safely.
+Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons; use weighing scales; cut using bridge/claw technique safely; use a box grater safely; season to taste.

-10 cm ovenproof dish, chopping board, knife, box grater, measuring spoons, measuring jug, fork/whisk.
+10cm ovenproof dish, weighing scales, chopping board, knife, box grater, measuring spoons, measuring jug, fork/whisk.